Jjuanseb45/Orwell/README.md

 # Welcome to Orwell

-Hi!, On this software you'll learn some english, Me as your teacher will try you to understand everything about the basic stuff, or at least I'll try
+Hi!, On this software you'll learn some english, Me as your teacher will try to teach you everything about the basic stuff, or at least I'll try

 This is a work in progress, for the time being I only have html's and css's files.
 Wait changes soon!